Hidden TNQ Logo

 There will be occasions where you want to buy, or borrow, a piece of equipment from your business.
 But did you know that doing so could be classed as a benefit in kind?

-If you’re a business owner (or an employee) and you acquire an asset from your company below market value, there will be a taxable benefit, benefit in kind (BIK)%20are,received%20in%20a%20tax%20year), that arises.
+If you’re a business owner (or an employee) and you acquire an asset from your company below market value, there will be a taxable benefit, benefit in kind (BIK) are received in a tax year), that arises.
 A BIK also arises where instead of purchasing an asset from the company, it’s borrowed for personal use.

 For certain types of asset, including motor vehicles and residential property, there are specific rules covering how those BIK amounts are calculated; we’ll look at the rules which apply in the absence of more-specific regulations.

-Understanding the BIK rules when buying an asset
+Understanding the BIK rules when buying a company assets

 Here are the main rules to be aware of: